swiix/Maildo/README.md

 # Maildo
-Send a Mail to yourself and store it in you todo.txt file
+Send a Mail to yourself and store it in your todo.txt file